 Multi-factor Authentication (MFA) is a security enhancement that requires you to present two forms of evidence of identity in order to be granted access to your account.
 You will see the MFA page when you log in if it has been enabled for your organisation/account.

 If you are an Account or Organisational Administrator, you can activate MFA for all or individual organisations that you are responsible for/have access to by clicking MFA link on the User Menu.

 MFA severely limits the ability of an unauthorised party to gain access to your account, even if one of the factors (e.g. your password) is compromised.
-SECTARA presently uses the Google Authenticator app for MFA (in the future other apps will also be considered).
+SECTARA presently uses the Google Authenticator app for MFA (in the future other solutions will also be considered).

 In summary, and once you’re set up, the process simply requires you to copy a 6-digit code that the Google Authenticator app generates and enter it onto the SECTARA login page after you enter your username and password.

 Follow these instructions to get set up with Google Authenticator:

 - Use your mobile device to download and install the app (Android / iPhone, iPad or iPod Touch).